 High mineral deposits in the water prevent detergent from dissolving properly.
 This is because the detergent particles bond with the mineral particles in the water and stick to your clothes.
 Test your water to see if it’s on the hard side and get a water softener if needed.

 Remember the science experiment in school where salt was added to water a little bit at a time in order to find the salt’s solubility measurement?
 Eventually, the salt would stop dissolving and accumulate at the bottom of the glass, right?
-It’s a similar situation with laundry detergent, especially powdered detergent.
+It’s a similar situation with laundry soap, especially powdered detergent, which is a popular formula for homemade laundry detergent.

 Using too much could mean that the soap won’t dissolve completely in the water and the excess will end up accumulating on your clothes.
 Make sure you’re always using the recommended amount of laundry soap.